gamesbook/protograf/docs/source/deck_command.rst

 - **bleed_fill** - set a background color for the page (up to the margins);
   if no separate **fill** property is set, then this color will be used instead
+- **card_name**  - the name of a column in the dataset defined by :ref:`the Data Command <the-data-command>` that specifies what file name will be given to the card when it is exported as an image (if not supplied, will default to using the page number and card number)
 - **card_size** - a pre-existing card size used to set *width* and *height* (values for *width* and *height* will override these); can be one of:
   ``"poker"``, ``"bridge"``, ``"mini"``, ``"miniamerican"``, ``"minieuropean"``,